Table of Contents

 Two-factor authentication via SMS

-Multifactor authentication (2FA SMS) is an additional layer of protection for your account.
-The login with the SMS password forces you to provide the received code when accessing the system.
+Multifactor authentication (2FA SMS) is an additional layer of protection for your account—the login with the SMS password forces you to provide the received code when accessing the system.
 The SMS with code is more secure than a traditional method because it also requires access to a phone registered in the system apart from checking the login and password.

 How to set up SMS authentication?